Rocky Mountain Chain Quilt Block, Part 2

 Below we finish up the sides units, continue on to the HSTs and then assemble our block.

 That about covers it.
-Let's get back to sewing!
+Let's get back to our Rocky Mountain sewing high!

 Half Square Triangles (HST)